 Sometimes a child will stare out of a window for a moment or an hour—deciphering the future from a dusky summer sky.
 Does he imagine that some wisp of cloud reveals the signature of things to come?
 Or that the world’s a book we learn to translate?
 And sometimes a girl stands naked by a mirror imagining beauty

-On December 24, 1950, Dana Gioia was born in Hawthorne, CA. He received a BA from Stanford University.
+On December 24, 1950, Dana Gioia was born in Hawthorne, California.
+He received a BA from Stanford University.
 Before returning to Stanford to earn an MBA, he completed an MA in comparative literature at Harvard University, where he studied with the poets Robert Fitzgerald and Elizabeth Bishop.
 In 1977 he moved to New York to begin a career in business.
 For fifteen years Gioia worked as a businessman, eventually becoming a vice president of General Foods.
-In 1992 he left business to become a full-time writer.
+In 1992, after publishing his first book of poetry, Daily Horoscope (Graywolf Press), in 1986, he left business to become a full-time writer.

 His critical collection, Can Poetry Matter?: Essays on Poetry and American Culture (Graywolf, 1992), was a finalist for the National Book Critics Award in Criticism.
 Since then, Gioia has published two other collections of criticism, Barrier of a Common Language: An American Looks at Contemporary British Poetry (University of Michigan Press, 2003) and Disappearing Ink: Poetry at the End of Print Culture (Graywolf Press, 2004).

-He has also written an opera libretto, Nosferatu, translated Eugenio Montale's Mottetti, co-edited two anthologies of Italian poetry and four of the nation's best-selling college literature textbooks.
+He has also written an opera libretto, Nosferatu, translated Eugenio Montale's Mottetti (Graywolf Press, 1990), coedited two anthologies of Italian poetry and four of the nation's best-selling college literature textbooks.